ECB president grilled over €135bn interest payout to commercial banks

 When Tang and Greens MEP Henrike Hahn asked Lagarde whether she would consider altering the remuneration policy, Lagarde said that "the ECB is not even thinking as to whether its [policies are] generous or not generous."
 The fact "that reserves are remunerated at the deposit [rate] is a byproduct of the monetary policy measures that we have to take," she added.

+One of the criticisms levelled at the ECB is the fact that between 2019 and 2022, when interest rates were negative, the ECB exempted commercial banks from paying those negative interest rates on their excess reserves with the ECB.
+However, the reverse is not true now interest rates have suddenly been increased.

+"There is no good reason why a similar mechanism cannot be implemented now in the opposite direction to counteract the windfall profits currently enjoyed by banks," Jordi Schröder, who is a researcher at Brussels-based non-profit Positive Money, told EUobserver.

-According to Lagarde, the "only" thing the ECB is looking at is whether its policies aimed at price stability are transmitted by the market.
+But according to Lagarde, the "only" thing the ECB is looking at is whether its policies aimed at price stability are transmitted by the market.

 The ECB has three main interest rates: for lending (which is at four percent), for refinancing (at 3.75 percent) and for deposits (which, as mentioned above, currently sits at 3.25 percent).